Qazeer/artefacts.help/pages/windows/shimcache.md

     represents the insertion position in the `Shimcache`.
-    **The lower the value, generally the more recently the program was shimmed.** However, `Shimcache` entries can sometimes be updated in place, with out generating a new entry with a lower cache entry position.
+    **The lower the value, generally the more recently the program was shimmed.** However, `Shimcache` entries can sometimes be updated in place, without generating a new entry with a lower cache entry position.

   - From `Windows Vista` / `Windows Server 2008` up to `Windows 8.1` /
     `Windows Server 2012 R2`, the (undocumented) `Insert Flag` flag which, when